Kerry Butler: 2010-2019

-The Best Man, The Call, Under My Skin

 From March through September 2012, Butler appeared in the Broadway revival of Gore Vidal's The Best Man.
 She played Mabel Cantwell, the Southern wife of a presidential candidate.
 The production costarred Angela Lansbury, James Earl Jones, Candice Bergen, Eric McCormack, John Larroquette, Michael McKean, and Jefferson Mays.
 It was her first Broadway role in a drama, rather than a musical.

 On February 18, 2013, Butler played Evelyn Nesbit in a concert production of Ragtime at Avery Fisher Hall.
 Also that month, she appeared on an episode of White Collar, playing Leslie, a skeptical art dealer.

 From March through May 2013, Butler appeared Off-Broadway in The Call, a new play by Tanya Barfield, a co-production between Playwrights Horizons and Primary Stages.
 In it, Butler played Annie, an urban artist who decides to adopt a baby from Africa.
-The play was very personal to Butler.

 In May 2013, Butler appeared on an episode of Law and Order: Special Victims Unit as Ariel Randolph, a mother with a secret life whose bad decisions have tragic consequences.

 From April to June 2014, Butler appeared Off-Broadway in Under My Skin, a comedy by Robert Sternin and Prudence Fraser (of The Nanny fame).
-She played Melody Dent, a temp at a health insurance company who, thanks to a freak accident and divine intervention, ends up switching bodies with Harrison Baddish, the male CEO of the company.

-Return to musical theatre; additional television appearances

 In October 2014, Butler starred in the York Theatre Company production of Big alongside John Tartaglia.
 She played Susan Lawrence, who works at a toy company and becomes the love interest of the main character Josh Baskin.

 In December 2014, Butler appeared on The Mysteries of Laura as Mrs. Sullivan, a protective mother and on Elementary as Astrid, a birdwatcher.

 From March through June 2015, Butler appeared Off-Broadway at New World Stages in Clinton: The Musical, a satirical look at the years of Bill Clinton's presidency.
 She played Hillary Clinton and received good reviews for her role.

 In April 2015, Butler lent her vocal talents to the animated children's program Wallykazam!, voicing the character of Nancy the Noodle.

 In October 2015, Butler made her solo debut at Feinstein's/54 Below with Seth Rudetsky on piano, performing hits from her career as well as telling behind-the-scenes stories.

 In November 2015, Butler appeared on The Mindy Project as Dr. Jody Kimball-Kinney (Garrett Dillahunt)'s sister-in-law (and sometime mistress) Ann Marie Kimball-Kinney.

 Butler appeared in the Netflix television mini-series Gilmore Girls: A Year in the Life, which was released in November 2016.
 She plays Claudia, therapist to Lorelai Gilmore (Lauren Graham) and Emily Gilmore (Kelly Bishop).